Masters of Science

 MS admission is based on an academic record demonstrating adequate preparation and potential for successful graduate study.
 This typically includes a BS from an engineering curriculum accredited by the Accrediting Board for Engineering and Technology (ABET) or the equivalent from a non-U.S. institution.
 Submission of results from the Graduate Record Exam (GRE) is required.
 A grade point average (GPA) of 3.0 is usually required.
 Graduates who do not have a bachelor's degree in either Civil, Architectural or Environmental Engineering may be required to take preparatory undergraduate courses.
 Complete information is given in the Graduate Catalogue.

-For general graduate study information see the Graduate Admissions office and the Office of Graduate Studies.
+For general graduate study information see the Graduate Admissions office and the Graduate College.

 **Applications for admission must be submitted through the Admissions Office.**